jrwren/Pagerduty-Auto-Acknowledger/README.md

 # PAGERDUTY AUTO ACKNOWLEDGER

-because pagerduty notifications can get annoying to have to manually acknowledge each time. this lets you view your notifications async without your boss yelling at you :)
+because pagerduty notifications can get annoying to have to manually acknowledge each time. this lets you view your notifications async :)

 Usage:
 build the docker image, and run like so: